j0serobles/burger/README.md

 The Controller is pure javaScript logic using the Express npm module.

-The Model is implemented using javaScript objects, and a custom ORL set of functions in javaScript.
+The Model is implemented using javaScript objects and a custom set of functions in javaScript as the Object-Relational-Mapping (ORM).

 Data persistence for the model is provided by a mySQL database.